chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FLASH/FLASH_DualBoot/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API how to program bank1 and bank2 of the FLASH memory integrated within STM32F4xx devices and swap between both of them.
+This example guides you through the different configuration steps by mean of HAL API how to program bank1 and bank2 of the Flash memory integrated within STM32F4xx devices and swap between both of them.

 At the beginning of the main program the HAL_Init() function is called to reset